GabrielThomasPortfolio/GRC-Control-Validator/README.md

 Validate this implementation locally on your machine by setting up a clean, isolated environment:

-1. Clone the Project & Navigate Inside
+1. Clone the Project & Navigate Inside git clone [https://github.com/YOUR_GITHUB_USERNAME/POLICY-EVALUATION-ENGINE.git](https://github.com/YOUR_GITHUB_USERNAME/POLICY-EVALUATION-ENGINE.git) cd POLICY-EVALUATION-ENGINE

-Bash
-git clone [https://github.com/YOUR_GITHUB_USERNAME/POLICY-EVALUATION-ENGINE.git](https://github.com/YOUR_GITHUB_USERNAME/POLICY-EVALUATION-ENGINE.git)
-cd POLICY-EVALUATION-ENGINE
 2. Provision and Activate a Virtual Environment

-Bash
 # Create the environment sandbox
 python -m venv venv